Alan-Bushell/blackjack/README.md

 ### Dick Vlaanderen
 > My mentor in the CI who provided me with great feedback and guidance at the inception of this project.

+### My CI Cohort
+> My team and cohort leader Kasia have been great to work with.
+I enjoy our brief chats and the knowledge sharing amongst the group is fantastic.

+### Ken Sheridan
+> A special shout out to Ken Sheridan.
+I approached Ken when it was no longer possible for me to book in my remaining mentor sessions due to personal circumstances.

+> I wanted to get another set of eyes on my completed project and receive any feedback or opinions regarding the completed project.
+Ken was right on hand to give my project a good once over and his support is greatly appreciated.